femou1/pb-handbooks/pbst_handbook.md

 There can be an additional 1-2 points extra as a bonus for those who show an amazing performance and communication.

-Pay attention to your event host and follow their instructions!
+Pay attention to your event host and follow their instructions.

 [/details]

 [details="Raid Responses"]

 Raid Responses are hosted by Elite Tiers+ in response to scheduled TMS raids.
-Point rewards are based on the level of the TMS raid.

-Practice Raid: 0 Points

-Level 1 Raid: 4 base points, +2 bonus points

-Level 2 Raid: 6 base points, +2 bonus points

-Level 3 Raid: 8 base points, +2 bonus points

 There are several types of raids with various objectives.

+ On attendance PBST can receive a maximum of 6 points with up to 2 extra bonus points.

 **Meltdown / Freezedown Raid:** During Meltdown/Freezedown Raids, TMS will attempt to cause the core to explode.
 During meltdown raids, you must cool the core to the best of your ability, while during freezedown raids, you must attempt to heat the core.